 Step 1: Gather and Prepare Ingredients

-Start by gathering all your ingredients, including ricotta, Parmesan, spinach, eggs, garlic, nutmeg, salt, and pepper.
-If you’re incorporating additional elements like meat or roasted vegetables, ensure they’re pre-cooked and cooled.
+Begin by gathering all of your ingredients: creamy ricotta, freshly grated Parmesan, vibrant spinach, eggs, minced garlic, a pinch of nutmeg, and seasonings like salt and pepper.
+If you plan to include extra elements such as meat or roasted vegetables, make sure they’re pre-cooked and fully cooled before mixing them into your filling.

 - Wash and chop spinach if using fresh leaves.